-The analysed Nordex wind farm comprises 11 wind turbines of the specification Delta4000 N149/5.X.
-The underlying data for GWP LULUC effects refers to the wind farm of "Wysoka".
+The analysed Nordex wind farm comprises 56 wind turbines of the specification Delta4000 N163/6.X.
+The underlying data for GWP LULUC effects refers to the wind farm of "Pjelax-Böle-Kristinestad Norr."
 The affected area is mainly vegetated with patchy forests.
 Other land uses include sporadic clearings, pastures or crops, peat bogs and water bodies.

-The resulting affected area per turbine is 1.42 ha.
+The resulting affected area per turbine is 0.99 ha.
 The calculation of the GWP LULUC effects are done based on (IPCC, 2019).
 The main assumptions for the calculations are:

-- > Land use shares were not taken from the download source which provides the generic land use shares for the region the wind park is located in - The satellite image of the study site in combination with the land use layer from the download source has to be taken as primary information and is treated with priority to the generic land use shares for the region - Based on the image it is assumed that no forest is present at the study site - Removed above-ground biomass and dead organic matter is considered, changes in soil organic carbon (SOC) stocks is not considered - Classification for the vegetation area: Temperate, Continental, Europe, secondary (relevant for above-ground biomass as well as dead wood and carbon litter stocks, compare tables 2.2 and 4.12 from the 2019 + 2006 IPCC Guidelines) - Ratio of additionally cleared vegetation for construction of artificial surfaces: 10% for all of the artificial surface items - > Carbon content of biomass (dry matter): 50%
+- Land use shares are used as given in the download source, as the satellite image matches the information - Removed above-ground biomass and dead organic matter is considered, changes in soil organic carbon (SOC) stocks is not considered - Classification for the vegetation area: Boreal, Coniferous, Europe, Primary (relevant for aboveground biomass as well as dead wood and carbon litter stocks, compare tables 2.2 and 4.12 from the 2019 IPCC Guidelines) - Ratio of additionally cleared vegetation for construction of artificial surfaces: 10% for all of the artificial surface items - All affected area which is not turned into artificial area will be reforested - > 10% of reforested area has been removed from the calculation to allow for buffer zones around the installations which will be kept clear - Removed forests will not reach the same quality and amount of stored carbon in the course of the next 20 years (timeframe for LUC calculations) - Reforested area is treated as "transitional woodland" and is assigned a lower carbon content according to the IPCC values for above ground biomass - Carbon content of biomass (dry matter): 50%

-The resulting GWP LULUC effect is 0 t CO2 per ha which also means 0 t CO2 per turbine.
+The resulting GWP LULUC effect is 273.23 t CO2 per ha which means 269.93 t CO2 per turbine.